The sample comes from the outer part of your bone. It's different from a marrow biopsy, which takes the cells from deep inside.

 - Have bleeding problems or take blood thinners

 You might have blood tests to make sure you're healthy enough for the test.
-Your doctor will ask you to stop taking blood thinners a few days before the biopsy.
-Take your other medicines with a sip of water on the morning of the test.
-Don't eat or drink anything 8 hours beforehand.
+Your doctor may ask you to stop taking blood thinners a few days before the biopsy.
+You may be able to take your other medicines with a sip of water on the morning of the test.
+You may be asked to not eat or drink anything 8 hours beforehand.

 The doctor might use one of these scans to see your bone during the test: